(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 The Pentagon cannot confirm that Russian forces have killed civilians (in Butsha).

-A US Defense Department official told Reuters later that day that the Pentagon could neither confirm the claim nor confirm that Russian forces had killed civilians.
+A representative of the United States Department of Defense told Reuters later that day that Pentagon can neither confirm the claim nor confirm that Russian forces have killed civilians.
 We must also ask ourselves: If Russian forces had been responsible for these killings, why had they not tried to cover them up?
 The Russians had buried other bodies.
 Why would they have left these bodies lying for weeks on a street in central Butsja?
-But if much of this was an act, it could explain why Maxar's satellite images show that every other body is on the right side of the street, and every other one on the left side, so that you could slalom with a car between them.
+But if much of this was an act, it could explain why Maxar's satellite images show that every other corpse is on the right side of the street, and every other on the left, so that you could slalom with a car between them.

 The Russian-Ukrainian peace agreement and Arestovych